 Monzi may not be able to offer you payday loans on Centrelink no credit checks; however, we could potentially point you in the direction of another option.
 Specifically, lenders within our network may be able to offer personal loans to people on Centrelink up to $10,000.

 You may be wondering how this is all possible?
 Well, luckily, certain lenders may be able to regard Centrelink payments as a form of income.
-Therefore, if lenders can see your Centrelink income comfortably covering your normal expenses as well as the loan, you may be considered for approval.
+Therefore, if lenders can see your Centrelink income comfortably covering your normal expenses as well as the loan, you may be considered for approval on an easy loan.

 Approval, however, is never guaranteed.
 Specifically, individual lenders may have their own guidelines around Centrelink applicants.
 As a result, cash loans for Centrelink customers with bad credit may not be offered by most lenders.